+Zika is primarily transmitted through the bite of an infected female Aedes aegypti mosquito.
 It becomes infected from biting an infected human and then transmits the virus to another person.
-The Aedes aegypti mosquito is an aggressive species, active day and night and usually bites when it's light out, in the early morning or late afternoon.
-The virus can be transmitted from a pregnant woman to her fetus, through sexual contact, blood transfusion, or by needle
+The Aedes aegypti mosquito is an aggressive species, active day and night and usually bites when it is light out.
+The virus can be transmitted from a pregnant woman to her fetus, through sexual contact, blood transfusion or by needle.

-Zika and Pregnancy:
+Zika and Pregnancy

 Zika virus infection during pregnancy can cause microcephaly, a neurological disorder that results in babies being born with abnormally small heads.
 Microcephaly can cause severe developmental issues and sometimes death.
 A Zika infection may cause other birth defects, including eye problems, hearing loss and impaired growth.
 Miscarriage can also occur.

 According to the CDC, there is no evidence that previous infection will affect future pregnancies.

-Zika virus is first discovered in a monkey by scientists studying yellow fever in Uganda’s Zika forest.
+1947 - The Zika virus is first discovered in a monkey by scientists studying yellow fever in Uganda’s Zika forest.

 1948 - The virus is isolated from Aedes africanus mosquito samples in the Zika forest.